NTNU-IHB/PythonFMU/README.md

 ### Credits

-This works has been possible thanks to the contributions of @markaren from NTNU-IHB and @fcollonval from Safran SA.
+This work has been possible thanks to the contributions of: <br>
+@markaren from NTNU-IHB <br>
+@fcollonval from Safran SA.